-A pass is required, is per person, and covers the use of the Sam Houston Multiple-Use Trails.
-You must enter the names for each rider and a license plate for each vehicle that will be at the trailhead.
-Passes can be downloaded to each rider's phones, and/or printed ahead of time and carried on the trail.
-You can enter separate emails for each rider, or the purchaser can forward to an email or text the pass to each rider.
+A pass is required per person and covers the use of the Sam Houston Multiple-Use Trails.
+You must enter the names for each user and a license plate for each vehicle that will be at the trailhead.
+Passes can be downloaded to each users phones, and/or printed ahead of time and carried on the trail.
+You can enter separate emails for each user, or the purchaser can forward to an email or text the pass to each user.

 Passes are non-transferrable, non-refundable, not replaceable if lost or stolen, and are void if altered or reproduced.

 A state driver's license must be available to show during a law enforcement compliance check if you are operating an OHV.

 OHVs must have a current Texas OHV decal properly mounted on the vehicle.
 This decal can be purchased from the Texas Parks and Wildlife Service Center (CSC).
 The phone number is 512-389-8917.

 Only street legal vehicles are allowed on Forest Service Roads.

 OHVs must be equipped with a spark arrestor which emits 96 decibels of sound or less.